Last Updated: September 27, 2019 Abhishek Gurung

 Sri Raja Rajeshwara Temple: Purify your soul in a temple dedicated to Lord Shiva at Vemulawada

 Locally known as Rajanna, this spiritual temple of Sri Raja Rajeshwara is dedicated to Lord Shiva.
-The main idol of Raja Rajeshwara is coupled with two important deities of Sri Raja Rajeswari Devi and Sri Laxmi Sahitha Siddi Vinayaka.
+The main idol of Raja Rajeshwara is coupled with two important deities Sri Raja Rajeswari Devi and Sri Laxmi Sahitha Siddi Vinayaka.
 Being a popular Shiva temple, it draws many pilgrims throughout the year.
 During the festival of Maha Shivaratri, devotees receive a special offering by the temple called Kode Mokku.
 It is an important ritual where the devotees partake in pradakshinam around the temple with a Kode, a bull.

 - Main Deity: Lord Shiva